-The Export Administration Act of 2001 was introduced on January 23, 2001.
+The Export Administration Act of 2001 (EAA) was introduced on January 23, 2001.
 Hearings were held by the Senate Banking, Housing, and Urban Affairs Committee, and the bill, S. 149, was reported for consideration by the full Senate by a vote of 19-1 on March 22, 2001.
 The Senate debated the measure on September 4-6, and it passed 85-14 with three amendments.
 A companion version in the House, H.R.
 2581, was introduced by Rep. Gilman on July 20, 2001.
 The House International Relations Committee reported the measure with 35 amendments on August 1.
 The House Armed Services Committee further amended H.R.
 2581 on March 6, 2002.
 The Export Administration Act of 1979 expired on August 20, 2001, however the President extended export control authority and the Export Administration Regulations by invoking the International Emergency Economic Powers Act.
+Legislation to reauthorize and rewrite the EAA is expected again to be introduced in the 108th Congress.

 Through the EAA, Congress delegates to the executive branch its express constitutional authority to regulate foreign commerce.
-When the legislation last lapsed in 1994, the President kept the export administration regulations in force by executive order under emergency authority, as has been done in the past.
 The current EAA authorizes the President to establish export licensing mechanisms for items detailed on the Commerce Control List (CCL), and it provides some guidance and places certain limits on that authority.
 The CCL currently provides detailed specifications for about 2400 dual-use items including equipment, materials, software, and technology (including data and know-how) likely requiring some type of export license from the Commerce Department's Bureau of Export Administration.
 The CCL is periodically updated to decontrol broadly available items and to focus controls on critical technologies and on key items in which the targeted countries are deficient.
 Exports of defense articles are regulated separately by the State Department under the Arms Export Control Act.